10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Plain of Six Glaciers Trail

 Plain of Six Glaciers is a 13.8 km out-and-back trail that is located near Lake Louise in Alberta.
 It is a moderately challenging hike that takes approximately 4 hours and 30 minutes to complete.
-You can do hiking, birding, and horseback riding at this trail.
-The trail is open year-round and it is beautiful any time of the year.
-Hiking the summit give you stunning views of Victoria Glacier, Mount Victoria, and Mount Lefroy.
+You can do hiking, birding, and horseback riding on this trail.
+The trail is open year-round, and it is beautiful any time of the year.
+Hiking the summit gives you stunning views of Victoria Glacier, Mount Victoria, and Mount Lefroy.

 Sulphur Mountain Trail